 Brands & IP

 I advise clients on exploiting and protecting their intellectual property rights in commercial contracts.
 This includes giving regulatory advice on adverts and social media campaigns, as well as drafting and negotiating agreements to exploit content and promote brands, including: client/agency agreements, talent agreements, IP licenses, merchandising agreements and sponsorship agreements.
 I am experienced in advising on regulatory compliance with the Advertising Standards Authority and other applicable laws relating to advertising and marketing.
+I am a speaker at the Informa IP law summer school at Cambridge University.

 Advertising & Marketing